mimshins/react-containerized-state/CONTRIBUTING.md

-# Contributing to "[dot]Helix: UI"
+# Contributing to "React Containerized State"

 If you're reading this, you're definitely awesome!

-The following is a set of guidelines for contributing to "[dot]Helix: UI", which is hosted in the [GitHub](https://github.com/dot-helix/dot-helix-ui).
+The following is a set of guidelines for contributing to "React Containerized State", which is hosted in the [GitHub](https://github.com/mimshins/react-containerized-state).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/dot-helix/dot-helix-ui/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/mimshins/react-containerized-state/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## A large spectrum of contributions

-There are many ways to contribute to "[dot]Helix: UI", code contribution is one aspect of it.
+There are many ways to contribute to "React Containerized State", code contribution is one aspect of it.
 For instance, documentation improvements are as important as code changes.

 ## Your first Pull Request